Skip to main contentScroll Top

 Hello,

-Sorry for the delay in responding, I was not at home and I have accumulated a delay in emails and comments...
-If the tour offered by your hotel is in the prices that I mentioned, then yes, why not, to see the details of what is offered and if their departure times are flexible (that can make the difference to avoid the bulk of the crowd).
+Sorry for the delay in replying, I wasn't at home and I've fallen behind on emails and comments… If the tour offered by your hotel is within the price range I mentioned, then yes, why not, depending on the details of what they offer and whether their departure times are flexible (that can make a difference in avoiding the main crowds).

 This is a price for the entire boat, yes, because it is taken directly without an intermediary.
 Note that the entrance to James Bond Island, which is paid, is not included in the 2500 Bahts (and in my case as said in the article, I did not go there because I had no more battery on my camera…).
 In total, without James Bond Island (we passed there but without stopping), it only took us a good two hours, officially, the boatman had told us that we had all the time and we could have hung around a little longer if once again I had had enough battery to take more photos…